danielshervheim/atmosphere/README.md

 1. Clone this repository.
 2. `cd` into `atmosphere/`
 3. Run `make`.
-4. Run `./build/atmosphere`, or optionally `./build/atmosphere -o some/output/dir` to specifiy a custom output directory.
+4. Run `./build/atmosphere`.

+You can include a number of runtime flags as well:

+- `-o <output_dir>` puts the results into the specified directory.
+- `-n` normalizes the pre-computation results into the 0...1 range.
+- `-exr` outputs to `.exr` files rather than binary float arrays.
+(This requires the OpenEXR library.
+You might have to set the path correctly in the makefile).

 This program outputs three files:

-1. `rayleigh.bin` contains the precomputed rayleigh scattering table in the form of a binary-encoded float array.
+1. `rayleigh.bin` contains the precomputed Rayleigh scattering table in the form of a binary-encoded float array (or `.exr` if the -exr flag is set).
-2. `mie.bin` contains the precomputed mie scattering table in the form of a binary-encoded float array.
+2. `mie.bin` contains the precomputed Mie scattering table in the form of a binary-encoded float array (or `.exr` if the -exr flag is set).
 3. `results.txt` contains the necessary constants to correctly render the atmosphere in your renderer of choice.